 You could organise yourself better by doing self-talk.

-One of the most intelligent people I know would talk away from himself.
+One of the most intelligent people I know does self-talk away from himself.
 I remember playing basketball with him, and he would always be chattering away to himself.
 It could have been a tactic; he always got passed me, I wasn’t very good but still.
-Even there were other occasions you would look over to him, and the mouth would be flapping.
+Even there were other occasions you would look over to him, and the mouth would be flappin

 He could also multitask.
 He’s more like a mentat from Frank Herbert’s Dune, a human computer.

 I used to think that I was boring him because he would always have his head in his phone.
 I was wrong.
 When I asked him a question, he would be able to repeat everything that was said to him.

 There could be something to self-talk.
 I’m sure there are other factors at play like strong work ethic and aptitude, but for this blog, I’m going to write about self-talk.

 I have a problem with my attention span.

 If you’re like me and get distracted at a moment’s notice talking to yourself is what you need.